aeternity/protocol/node/api/channels_api_usage.md

 The biggest strength of State Channels lies in having fast and cheap off-chain contract execution.
-This imposes a risk, though: if the other party suddenly becomes non-cooperative or simply missing - a new off-chain can not be produced.
+This imposes a risk, though: if the other party suddenly becomes non-cooperative or simply missing - a new off-chain state can not be produced.
 This is where the `channel_force_progress_tx` transaction comes in.
 It allows any of the participant to unilaterally execute off-chain contract on-chain.
 This produces the next State Channel off-chain state on-chain.